Brenna Womer speaks at Writing a Life event

 Each semester the College welcomes a visiting author to host a reading on campus as well as other events that may include writing workshops or classroom visits.

-“Writing: A Life” broadens our students’—all students, not only those in Creative Writing and English—exposure to exciting, vibrant artists and allows them to make connections that will serve them as professionals and as practitioners of their craft, as well as understand the way the arts intersect across all disciplines.
+“Writing: A Life” broadens our students’—all students, not only those in Creative Writing and English & Communications—exposure to exciting, vibrant artists and allows them to make connections that will serve them as professionals and as practitioners of their craft, as well as understand the way the arts intersect across all disciplines.

 Join us for a reading, Q&A session, and book signing.
 Readings are free and open to all.
 Registration required for Zoom session.